-- 11 of globally coupled logistic maps with time-delayed interactions.
-The inhomogeneities occur both in the individual maps which are non-identical and in the connection link - 13 which have non-uniform strengths.
+To summarize, we have studied the effect of the inhomogeneities in a linear chain of globally coupled logistic maps with time-delayed interactions.
+The inhomogeneities occur both in the individual maps which are non-identical and in the connection link which have non-uniform strengths.
 We considered the case in which the maps, without coupling, evolve in a limit cycle of period P=2.
-We found that the global synchroniza- - 15 tion regime occurring for strong coupling is robust to heterogeneities: for strong enough average coupling the inhomogeneous array still synchronizes in a global state in which - 17 each element sees the other elements in positions close to its current state.
-However, the clustering behaviour occurring for small coupling is sensitive to inhomogeneities - 19 and differs from that occurring in the homogeneous array.
+We found that the global synchronization regime occurring for strong coupling is robust to heterogeneities: for strong enough average coupling the inhomogeneous array still synchronizes in a global state in which each element sees the other elements in positions close to its current state.
+However, the clustering behaviour occurring for small coupling is sensitive to inhomogeneities and differs from that occurring in the homogeneous array.